jpu4/new-local-site/README.md

 - `create-wp-site.sh`: Script to create a WordPress site.
 - `create-laravel-site.sh`: Script to create a Laravel site.
 - `create-wp-sites-array.sh`: Script to create multiple WordPress sites from an array.
+- `delete-site.sh`: Script to delete a site and optionally back up the site and database.
 - `installer.sh`: Script to configure your environment and update other scripts with your settings.
 - `scripts/`: Folder where the customized scripts will be copied.
 - `web_root/plugins`: Folder to place WordPress plugin ZIP files to be installed during site setup.
+- `web_root/bak`: Folder where backups will be stored when sites are deleted.

 ## FastCGI Pass Configuration